nhat292/ios-boilerplate/README.md

 Task which are common and shared between all projects.

 ### App config
-* [ ] Config to distribute multiple app version (for debug/ staging/ release use case)
+* [ x ] Config to distribute multiple app version (for debug/ staging/ release use case)

 ### Network
 * [ ] Example API using RxMoya